Ojiemeke-Michael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A project that deals with learning how to redirect and use filters in shell
+A project that contains shell redirection and filters learning